The AWS Section Toolkit is intended to provide Section Officers with the information and resources needed to support Section activity.

 The Section Toolkit will be updated periodically to ensure that content we feel is of value to our Section leadership teams is available.
 If there is a specific resource you are looking for and cannot find it in the Section Toolkit, please email email@example.com.

-The pages linked below will direct you to the Section Announcement Form and Welding Journal Submission Form.
+The pages linked below will direct you to the Section Request Form and Welding Journal Submission Form.

 The Welding Journal Submission Form is to be used to report happenings of Section meetings/events as well as to have Section activity considered for publication in an upcoming issue of the Welding Journal.